auto-dns/auto-dns-webui/ROADMAP.md

 “Here’s my design context — I want to implement [component].
 Stick with these paradigms.”

 Let me know if you want it as a downloadable .md file too.

+NEXT:

+Next Step: Implement the SortChips UI
+This aligns with your spec:

+✅ Sorting UX
+Use chips for active sort criteria:

+[Record Name ↑ ✕] [Host ↓ ✕] [+ Add]

+Clicking a chip opens a modal to edit sort field + direction

+Clicking ✕ removes that sort level

+Add opens modal with remaining available sort fields

+🔧 What You'll Build
+1. SortChips.tsx
+Displays current sort state as pills:

+Record Name ↑ ✕

+Hostname ↓ ✕

+Handles:

+Direction toggle when clicking chip (optional)

+Remove sort level (✕)

+“+ Add” chip to open modal (or directly add next available field)

+2. Optional: SortModal.tsx
+(If you want a modal picker UX instead of inline select)

+Could also reuse SortControl inline for now if preferred

+✅ Benefits
+Keeps sort UI compact, modern, and mobile-friendly

+Matches your design goals of:

+Search-first, filter/sort secondary
+Clean visual hierarchy and spacing
+Avoid clunky native elements

+📦 Deliverables
+You’ll end up with:

+SortChips.tsx component (replaces or complements SortControl)

+Optional SortModal.tsx (can defer if you want simple UX first)

+Small SCSS file for pill-style sorting UI (SortChips.module.scss)